clarkk/cpp-proc/README.md

 It can also be used with the built-in regex argument `-grep`.
 It will then work in the same way as if you pipe the output like `ps ... | grep ...` but again with much higher performance because the regex is performed directly on the result before output.

-The output information is separated by whitespaces, so it's very easy to read, parse and use.
+The output information is separated by whitespaces and very easy to read and parse.

 ### Example
 ```